Naz Shah: Parliamentary career

 In a secret ballot in February 2015 for selection as the Labour Party candidate for Bradford West, Amina Ali won with 142 votes against Shah's 13.
 However, Ali resigned shortly afterwards citing personal reasons and Shah was chosen as the candidate by the Labour Party National Executive.

-She won the Bradford West constituency in May 2015 with a majority of 11,420 over George Galloway.
-When elected, she was one of nine Muslim Labour MPs.
+1st term (2015–2017)

+At the 2015 general election, Shah was elected to Parliament as MP for Bradford West with 49.6% of the vote and a majority of 11,420.

 Shah endorsed Yvette Cooper during the Labour leadership contest in 2015.

 She was appointed as Parliamentary Private Secretary (PPS) to John McDonnell, the Shadow Chancellor of the Exchequer, in February 2016.